ericwick/watertree-usa/README.md

 # Watertree USA

-This project was built with React and Sass and is hosted at (https://watertreewebsite.surge.sh/)
+This project was built with React and Sass and was previously hosted at (https://watertreewebsite.surge.sh/) (site no longer active due to business closure).

 ## Scripts